 Larisa Manescu, firstname.lastname@example.org

-The IRA provides a tax credit of up to $7,500 for electric vehicles that meet certain production requirements.
-The climate law also promotes the used EV market, which is important as the majority of consumers buy used vehicles.
+The Inflation Reduction Act provides a tax credit of up to $7,500 for electric vehicles that meet certain production requirements.
+The climate law also offers a $4,000 credit for used EVs, which is important as the majority of consumers purchase used cars.
+Under the guidance announced today, dealers can provide the credit as a rebate at the time of purchase.
+Buyers can receive cash or apply the credit toward the cost of the car or the down payment.

 In response to the guidance, Katherine García, Director of Sierra Club’s Clean Transportation for All campaign, released the following statement: